What is LinkedIn?

 Education

-Your education is key to showing others what you are interested in, and your credentials.
-It is also helpful for being found by other users, as users can use filters to find folks who attended certain schools (including high schools!).
-Additionally, recruiters may use a level of education as a filter when looking for potential candidates.
+Your education is key to demonstrating your credentials and your interests.
+It is also helpful for being found by other users, as users can use filters to find people who attended certain institutions.
+Additionally, recruiters may use a level of education, such as a degree type, as a filter when looking for potential candidates.

-In addition to the school, type of education, and topic (if applicable), you can also include things like:
+In addition to the school, degree type, and major/specialty, you can also include things like:

-Study Abroad, Extracurricular Activities, Honors, Awards, Examples of the Work You’ve Done (e.g. Art portfolios, presentations, etc.).
+Study Abroad, Extracurricular Activities, Honors, Awards, and examples of work you’ve done (e.g. Art portfolios, presentations, etc.).

 Licenses & Certifications